piscab/Advanced-Lane-Finding/README.md

 ### Overview
-This project aims to to identify the lane boundaries in a video.
+This project aims to identify the lane boundaries in a video.

 The code is stored in a [Jupyter Notebook](http://jupyter.org/) and requires **Python 3.5**.
 Please refer to the [project website](https://github.com/udacity/CarND-Behavioral-Cloning-P3) for implementation details.